Jay Ramsdell

-Jay L. Ramsdell (January 30, 1964 – July 19, 1989) was the Commissioner of the Continental Basketball Association (CBA), a professional men's basketball league in the United States, from 1988 until his death.
+Jay L. Ramsdell (January 30, 1964 – July 19, 1989) was the commissioner of the Continental Basketball Association (CBA), a professional men's basketball league in the United States, from 1988 until his death.

 Continental Basketball Association

-As a ninth-grade student in 1978, Ramsdell interviewed the owner of the expansion team the Maine Lumberjacks for an article in his high school newspaper.
-The owner was so impressed, he invited Jay to "help out" the team on Opening Night.
-That night Jay was assigned to the scorer's table, and by the end of the game he was the Statistical Crew Chief.
-Within a week, Jay had assumed the role of the team's Director of Public Relations.
+As a ninth-grade student in 1978, Ramsdell interviewed the owner of a new CBA expansion team, the Maine Lumberjacks, for an article in his high-school newspaper.
+The owner was so impressed that he invited Ramsdell to help the team on opening night at the scorer's table; by the end of the game, he was the statistics crew chief.
+Within a week, Ramsdell had assumed the role of the team's director of public relations.

-Ramsdell remained with the 'Jacks until his high school graduation in 1982 when he was hired by CBA commissioner Jim Drucker as the league's Administrative Assistant.
-Within a year, he was the league's Director of Operations.
+Ramsdell remained with the Lumberjacks until his high-school graduation in 1982 when he was hired by CBA commissioner Jim Drucker as the league's administrative assistant.
+Within a year, he was the league's director of operations.

-He returned to Bangor, Maine, to serve as the General Manager for the Maine Windjammers in 1985–86.
-After that franchise folded after one season, at the age of 20, Ramsdell returned to the CBA front office as Deputy Commissioner.
+He returned to Bangor, Maine to serve as the general manager for the Maine Windjammers in 1985–86.
+After that franchise folded after one season, at the age of 20, Ramsdell returned to the CBA front office as deputy commissioner.

-With the resignation of Commissioner Mike Storen in 1988, Jay Ramsdell became the youngest Commissioner in the history of professional sports when he assumed the position at the age of 24.
+With the resignation of commissioner Mike Storen in 1988, Ramsdell became the youngest commissioner in the history of professional sports when he assumed the position at the age of 24.